 10. Discuss the nature and demand of the job as a medical doctor.

-11. List the changes needed to groom oneself to fulfill the future role of a medical doctor.
+11. List the changes needed to groom oneself to fulfill the future

 12. List medical students’ role in